Clifftech123/design-patterns-handbook/README.md

 ### Real World Example

 Think of the **conductor of an orchestra**.
 An orchestra has one conductor.
-Every musician on stage looks to that same conductor for direction , when to start, when to stop, how fast to play, how loud to go.
+Every musician on stage looks to that same conductor for direction: when to start, when to stop, how fast to play, how loud to go.
 The conductor is the single point of authority that all musicians connect to and take decisions from.
-You cannot have two conductors standing at the front giving different instructions , that would cause chaos.
+You cannot have two conductors standing at the front giving different instructions.
+That would cause chaos.
 No matter which musician needs guidance, they all reach the same one person.

 That is exactly how the Singleton works in code.
 One instance, shared by everyone who needs it, making decisions from one place.

 ### Problems it solves

 - **What if two musicians get different conductors giving different instructions?** The performance falls apart.
-There must be one conductor that every musician looks to — no exceptions.
+There must be one conductor that every musician looks to, without exception.
 - **How does a musician find the conductor?** They do not go searching.
 There is one well-known place everyone looks, and the same conductor is always there.
-- **What stops someone from appointing a second conductor?** The orchestra itself controls this — once a conductor is on the podium, no second one can take it.
+- **What stops someone from appointing a second conductor?** The orchestra itself controls this.
+Once a conductor is on the podium, no second one can take it.

 ### In Simple Terms

-> There is only one instance of the class, and every part of the system that needs it gets access to that exact same instance — never a new one.
+> There is only one instance of the class, and every part of the system that needs it gets access to that exact same instance.
+Never a new one.

 ### Wikipedia describes it as: